-rigure 1-5.
-Large array format puck, cross s
+Figure 1-5: Large array format puck, cross section

 Small array format

 A small array format puck (SAF) is used during the sample processing.
 A SAF puck is assembled from an SAF top and an SAF bottom.
 Note that the three-letter designation identifies the puck type and is engraved on an outside edge of each top and bottom.
 See "Identifying Pucks" on page 53 for more information.